jloveric/high-order-layers-torch/README.md

 in certain situations they clearly work much better.
 They also do a great job of overfitting, which just means, I need more data.
 For problems where your inputs are positional, x and y..., they seem to be far better.

+Finally, I believe these methods actually will benefit much more from second order optimizers.
+I used those in my original implementation.
+Although there are plenty of second order optimizers out there, to date, pytorch does not have a standard one except LBFGS which has its own issues.

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.